shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 #### PCA

 Each song in my dataframe has 8 audio features, which essentially means the data is 8-dimensional.
-Because data cannot by visualized in 8 dimensions, I used a common dimensionality reduction technique called [Principal Component Analysis (PCA)](https://setosa.io/ev/principal-component-analysis/) to essentially "summarize" my data in 2D, PCA works by reducing the dimensionality of the data to 2D in a way that maintains as much of the original variance as possible.
+Because data cannot by visualized in 8 dimensions, I used a common dimensionality reduction technique called [Principal Component Analysis (PCA)](https://setosa.io/ev/principal-component-analysis/) to essentially "summarize" my data in 2D.
+PCA works by reducing the dimensionality in a way that maintains as much of the original data's variance as possible.
 This technique allows me to visually explore my labeled, multi-dimensional data on a simple x,y graph.

 Using sklearn's PCA package: